ISISNeutronMuon/SScanSS-2/docs/simulation.rst

 This problem can be fixed by changing the sample alignment, by modifying the measurement vectors, or using a positioning system with more degrees of freedom.

-The icon |deformed| denotes that the result did not converge because the angle between measurement vectors do no match the angle between the q-vectors of the instrument.
+The icon |deformed| denotes that the result did not converge because the angle between measurement vectors do not match the angle between the q-vectors of the instrument.
 This problem can be fixed by modifying the measurement vectors.

 If the reason for non-convergence cannot be found, it is recommended to re-run the simulation with hardware limits